Obligations are in effect·Enrolment deadline: 29 July 2026—21 days remaining

 AML/CTF Compliance for Jewellers and Precious Metals Dealers

-From 1 July 2026, jewellers, precious metals dealers, precious stones dealers, and pawnbrokers in Australia must comply with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) under the Tranche 2 reforms.
+Since 1 July 2026, jewellers, precious metals dealers, precious stones dealers, and pawnbrokers in Australia must comply with the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) under the Tranche 2 reforms — these obligations are now in effect.
 If your business sells or purchases precious metals, precious stones, or precious products and accepts cash or virtual asset payments of $10,000 or more, you are a reporting entity and must enrol with AUSTRAC by 29 July 2026.
 Bullion dealers are regulated at any value regardless of payment method.

-Built on AUSTRAC official guidance · AI-generated · Firm-specific · No legal knowledge required · Ready in 60 seconds
+Built on AUSTRAC official guidance · Built to current law · Firm-specific · No legal knowledge required · Ready in one session

 Scope questions